Program maps path for Indigenous lawyers

-A new Charles Darwin University initiative aims to make a serious difference to the number of Indigenous accountants working across the Northern Territory and Australia.
+A Charles Darwin University (CDU) program is aiming to grow the number of Indigenous lawyers in the Northern Territory.

 Frog skin under microscope to help understand animal health

 Charles Darwin University researchers will delve into the skin microbiome of frogs and geckos to better understand how animals and their microbes maintain health and possibly resist disease.

 Charles Darwin University has enhanced its reputation as a pioneer in Indigenous education by making online learning more accessible through the development of Indigenous language materials.

 VR technology has the potential to map sacred sites